tarantool/tarantool/doc/sphinx/book/box/box_space.rst

         | :codenormal:`box.space.tester:update({999}, {{':', 2, 2, 1, '!!'}})`

-    .. function:: upsert(key, {{operator, field_no, value}, ...}, {tuple})
+    .. function:: upsert(tuple_value, {{operator, field_no, value}, ...}, )

         Update or insert a tuple.

-        If there is an existing tuple which matches :code:`key`, then the request has the same effect as :ref:`update <box_update>` and the :code:`{{operator, field_no, value}, ...}` parameter is used.
+        If there is an existing tuple which matches the key fields of :code:`tuple_value`, then the request has the same effect as :ref:`update <box_update>` and the :code:`{{operator, field_no, value}, ...}` parameter is used.
-        If there is no existing tuple which matches :code:`key`, then the request has the same effect as :ref:`insert <box_insert>` and the :code:`{tuple}` parameter is used.
+        If there is no existing tuple which matches the key fields of :code:`tuple_value`, then the request has the same effect as :ref:`insert <box_insert>` and the :code:`{tuple_value}` parameter is used.
 However, unlike :code:`insert` or :code:`update`, :code:`upsert` will not read a tuple and perform error checks before returning -- this is a design feature which enhances throughput but requires more caution on the part of the user.

         :param space_object space-object:
-        :param lua-value key: primary-key field values, must be passed as a Lua table if key is multi-part
+        :param lua-value tuple_value: field values, must be passed as a Lua table if tuple_value contains more than one field
         :param table {operator, field_no, value}: a group of arguments for each operation, indicating what the operation is, what field the operation will apply to, and what value will be applied.
 The